 Having an endorsed coach who is also a certified judge will help ensure you put forward a routine that will get the highest scores possible, while avoiding common mistakes that can cause you to get points deducted.

-Sara-May is the 2021 Professional Masters 40+ Women’s Pole Sport Champion, and will be competing as an Aerial athlete in 2022.
-She has been through the process of training as an athlete and will do it again.
+Sara-May is the 2021 Professional Masters 40+ Women’s Pole Sport Champion, and judges the 2022 Pole and Aerial Championships.
+She will be competing as an Aerial athlete in 2023.
+She understands what the judges are looking for, and has been through the process of training as an athlete.
 You’ll be able to take the training journey together.

 What competitions are in the Australian Aerial Championships?

 The Australian Aerial Championships run alongside the Australian Pole Sports Championships.
 Together these championships include no less than 6 separate competitions.
 These are:

 - Artistic Pole

 - Ultra Pole